Black-Box Detection of Language Model Watermarks: Detecting Cache-Augmented Watermarks

 We first recall relevant background, and then discuss our method: we query the model in two phases to probe the two cache-conditioned distributions, and apply a statistical test to detect when they differ, which would indicate the presence of a Cache-Augmented watermark.

 \paragraph{Background} The watermarks that we consider in this section use previous $h$ tokens to reweigh the distribution or apply deterministic sampling at each step.
 As a key feature motivated by practical distribution preservation, these schemes introduce a \emph{cache} of previously seen contexts.
 Namely, whenever $y_{t-h:t-1}$ is already present in the {cache}, they ignore the watermarking procedure and instead fall back to standard generation.
-The cache can be either global or local (per user) and clears after a certain number $G$ of generations.
-We consider three variants: \textsc{$\delta$-reweight}~\citep{unbiased}, \textsc{$\gamma$-reweight}~\citep{unbiased}, and \textsc{DiPmark}~\citep{dipmark} with parameter $\alpha$, the details of which we defer to~\cref{app:cachedetails}.
+We consider three variants: \textsc{$\delta$-reweight}~\citep{unbiased}, \textsc{$\gamma$-reweight}~\citep{unbiased}, and \textsc{DiPmark}~\citep{dipmark} with parameter $\alpha$ (details in \cref{app:cachedetails}). \reb{Previous works do not discuss practical instantiation of the cache.
+We consider two realistic scenarios: a global cache common to all users or a local per-user cache.
+With both instantiations, the cache is cleared after a set number $G$ of generations.}

 \paragraph{Probing the true distribution} In the first phase of querying, our goal is to find a setting where the distribution of the model under the watermark will differ from its true distribution, and estimate the true distribution.
 For schemes we focus on, this corresponds to a setting with two choices, where the model is not significantly biased towards any of them.
 In particular, we use the following prompt: